nymur-rahman-nyar/cisco-packet-tracer-network-lab/project-2/description.md

 - ran simulation
 - when one packet of data is sent from the computer , it goes to all the other computer , however, only the recipient accepts it
 - after accepting the recipient returns what was acknowledgement to the sender

+## What I learned

+- Hub is good for small local area network for its cheap cost
+- I would work best, if we wanna create smaller Air-gapped network .
+- However, its bad for larger network because it would send the same packet to the whole network and it would not be efficient.